joshuaskatz/go-server-with-auth/README.md

 ---

-## _NOTE: This is not meant for use in production, but is rather just an example module build with Golang._
+## _NOTE: This is not meant for use in production, but is rather just an example module built with Golang._

 ### A few things I would add to make this more usable in a production context: